autodesk-platform-services/aps-power-automate-tools/docs/tutorial/part3-import-existing-connectors/index.md

-# Import Existing Connectors
+# Part 3: Import Existing Connectors

-In this tutorial, we will import an existing custom Power Automate connector for Autodesk Platform Services [Model Derivative API](https://aps.autodesk.com/en/docs/model-derivative/v2/developers_guide/overview/) from an external OpenAPI specification (YAML) file.
+In this part, we will import an existing custom Power Automate connector for Autodesk Platform Services [Model Derivative API](https://aps.autodesk.com/en/docs/model-derivative/v2/developers_guide/overview/) from an external OpenAPI specification (YAML) file.
 You'll learn how to:

 - Import the connector into Power Automate using an OpenAPI URL
 - Configure authentication with OAuth 2.0 for access to APS
 - Review and understand the available actions in the connector
 - Test the connector by listing model views and element properties

-By the end of this tutorial, you'll have a working custom connector that enables you to automate design data workflows with Autodesk Platform Services.
+By the end of this section, you'll have a working custom connector that enables you to automate design data workflows with Autodesk Platform Services.

 ## Import a connector